xiaochuan-tang/xiaochuan-tang.github.io/index.md

 ## PROFILE
-Associate Professor, School of Computer Science, Chengdu University of Technology.
-He received his Ph.D. degree from University of Electronic Science and Technology of China.
-He received his M.S. degree from Northeasten University.
+Xiaochuan Tang is an Associate Professor at College of Computer Science, State Key Laboratory of Geohazard Prevention and Geoenvironment Protection (SKLGP), Chengdu University of Technology, China (CDUT).
+He is an Visiting Professor at University of Padova, Italy.
+He received his Ph.D. degree from University of Electronic Science and Technology of China (UESTC), and M.S. degree from Northeastern University.
+His research interest is Trustworthy Artificial Intelligence, including Explainable Deep Neural Networks, Computer Vision for Remote Sensing, Federated Learning, and AI-based Geohazard Prevention and Protection.
+He has served as the principal investigator (PI) for nearly 10 research projects.
+He has published over 20 papers and received 10 patents.
+He provides review service for over 10 magazines.

 ## CONTACT
 Email: tangchuan@uestc.edu.cn
+LinkedIn: Xiaochuan Tang

 ## RECENT NEWS
+- [2024.05] A new paper was submitted to IEEE Transactions on Geoscience and Remote Sensing! (中科院一区SCI)
+- [2024.04] A newnew patent were submitted!
+- [2024.04] A new paper was submitted to Applied Soft Computing! (中科院一区SCI)
+- [2024.03] A new paper was submitted to EGU 2024
+- [2024.02] A new paper was submitted to IEEE Geoscience and Remote Sensing Letters!
+- [2024.01] A new paper was submitted to Expert Systems with Applications! (中科院一区SCI)
 - [2023.03] A new paper was submitted to Geomatics and Information Science of Wuhan University!
-- [2023.02] A new patent was submitted!
 - [2023.02] A new paper was submitted to Information Fusion! (中科院一区SCI)
 - [2022.12] A new project funding was obtained!
 - [2022.11] A new project funding was obtained!